Close menu Resources for... William & Mary

 1. For a first offense, a warning will suffice.

-2. A fine, not to exceed $20, to be put into the Student Activities Fund or a suspension of active campaign privileges between 1 day to 2 days based on the discretion of the Elections Commission.
-The fine, not to exceed $20, is to be deducted from a candidate’s campaign spending limit.
+2. A fine, not to exceed $20, to be paid to the Student Assembly or a suspension of active campaign privileges between 1 day to 2 days based on the discretion of the Commission.

-3. In addition to either the warning or the fine, the candidate must remove all inappropriately placed elections flyers immediately upon the request of the Chair of the Commission.
+3. In addition to either the warning or the fine, the candidate must remove all inappropriately placed election flyers immediately upon the request of the Chair of the Commission.

-4. Following three class one infractions, the Elections Commission may choose to enforce the penalties of future class one infractions as the penalties of a class two infraction.
+4. Following three Class One infractions, the Commission may choose to enforce the penalties of future Class One infractions as the penalties of a Class Two infraction.

 Class Two Offenses

-1. Slander, the oral communication of a statement known to be false with the intention to injure the reputation of a Candidate.
-Reasonable allowance shall be made by the Commission for expressions which may be reasonably understood as the opinion of the person expressing it.
+1. Slander, defined as the oral communication of a statement known to be false with the intention to injure the reputation of a candidate.
+Allowance shall be made by the Commission for expressions which may be reasonably understood as the opinion of the person expressing it.

-2. Libel, the presentation of publications which have contents known to be false with the intention to injure the reputation of a Candidate.
-Reasonable allowance shall be made by the Commission for expressions which may be reasonably understood as the opinion of the person expressing it.
+2. Libel, defined as the presentation of publications which have contents known to be false with the intention to injure the reputation of a candidate.
+Allowance shall be made by the Commission for expressions which may be reasonably understood as the opinion of the person expressing it.

 3. Knowing inclusion in campaigns of pornographic or obscene materials, as interpreted by the Commission.

-5. Campaigning by door-to-door solicitation, as defined by College policy.
+5. Campaigning by door-to-door solicitation, as defined by university policy.

 7. Anonymous Posting.
 The posting of anonymous campaign material, physical or electronic, including, but not limited to, anonymous flyers, e-mails, or web-postings, as interpreted by the Commission.